When you take a broad-spectrum or full-spectrum hemp extract, you’re getting much more than just CBD.

-Some of these herbs make for very useful additions, but only if they are used in the correct dose.
+Some of these herbs make for very useful additions, but only if they are used in the correct amounts.

 For instance, CBD products made with a little lemon balm extract aren’t going to do much if there are just trace amounts in each serving.

-When buying these products, make sure the added ingredients actually serve a purpose (whether that be as a preservative/flavoring, or to improve results) and are used in recommended and effective doses.
+When buying these products, make sure the added ingredients actually serve a purpose (whether that be as a preservative/flavoring, or to improve results) and are used in recommended and effective amounts.

 The Carrier Oil